Bessie Rayner Parkes: Activism

 Parkes became gradually aware of the unjust, contradictory, and even absurd situation of women in Great Britain, though there were many differences according to the social class they belonged to.
 The first endeavour that Parkes and her friend Barbara Leigh Smith Bodichon took on was to try to change the restrictive property laws that applied to married women (see Married Women's Property Act 1870).

 Parkes also joined a group called the Committee for the Ladies' Address to their American Sisters on Slavery in 1853.
 The group of women worked to secure 576,000 signatures on their anti-slavery petition in the United States.
 Around the same time Parkes also was starting to advocate for the education of young women with her essay "Remarks on the Education of Girls".
 In this essay Parkes outlined her concern that women were limited to very few careers and criticised society regarding how little power women had compared to men.

 Parkes was also indignant about the distinction made between "ladies" and "women".
 "Ladies", that is to say middle-class women, lost social status if they earned money, the only acceptable exceptions being writing, painting, or teaching, which for the most part meant governessing.
 Due in part to her efforts, by the close of the century, it became acceptable for a middle-class woman to acquire a proper education and train to do paid work.

 Parkes and her activist friends interacted with women in other countries of Europe and in the United States, adding a very considerable international dimension to their efforts.
 In the 1860s, Parkes belonged to the first women's group which set out to obtain voting rights.

 Friendships

-Bessie Rayner Parkes' wide circle of literary and political friends included George Eliot, Harriet Martineau, Anna Jameson, Elizabeth Barrett Browning, Robert Browning, Barbara Leigh Smith Bodichon, Anna Mary Howitt, Elizabeth Blackwell, Lord Shaftesbury, Herbert Spencer, Ralph Waldo Emerson, Elizabeth Gaskell, William Thackeray, Elizabeth Garrett Anderson, John Ruskin, Henry Wadsworth Longfellow, and Dante Gabriel Rossetti.
+Bessie Rayner Parkes's wide circle of literary and political friends included George Eliot, Harriet Martineau, Anna Jameson, Elizabeth Barrett Browning, Robert Browning, Barbara Leigh Smith Bodichon, Anna Mary Howitt, Elizabeth Blackwell, Lord Shaftesbury, Herbert Spencer, Ralph Waldo Emerson, Elizabeth Gaskell, William Thackeray, Elizabeth Garrett Anderson, John Ruskin, Henry Wadsworth Longfellow, and Dante Gabriel Rossetti.
 Her most fruitful friendship was with Barbara Leigh Smith-Bodichon and Anna Mary Howitt, for out of their joint efforts grew the first organized women's movement in Britain.

 The closest friendship Rayner forged was her friendship with fellow activist Barbara Leigh Smith.
-They met in 1846, and their friendship inspired much of Parkes' work.
+They met in 1846, and their friendship inspired much of Parkes's work.
 After a trip around Europe they both felt deeply inspired to pursue the activism they would carry out later on in their lives.